Conflicting mammogram results: What can I do?

 The answer to your question isn't straightforward.
 Most abnormalities found on screening mammograms turn out to be insignificant — in other words, not breast cancer — when additional views are completed.

-What's most important is whether the second facility reviewed and compared their images with those from your first mammogram.
+What's most important is whether the current facility reviewed and compared their images with those from your previous mammogram.
 This is necessary to understand what the original concern was, and to determine if additional imaging may be required.

 It's most helpful for the radiologist who reads the mammograms to have your current mammograms and your past mammograms to assess whether the area of concern is stable or new.
 This may require the facility you choose to request your previous mammograms from other facilities.